raf-pllz/Electronics-Inventory-Manager/README.md

 ## License

-This project is currently shared for educational and development purposes.
-Licensing terms may be defined in a future release.
+This project is currently shared for illustration and archiving purposes.
+Licensing terms may be defined in a future release, but until then, you are not allowed to use any part of this code/sofware.